Traditional Vietnamese wedding: The Proposal and Engagement

 The entire wedding process begins with the lễ dạm ngõ, or the proposal.
 The future groom's family visits the future bride's family to ask for permission for the soon-to-be groom and bride to be established as a couple.
 In the past, when marriages were commonly arranged by the parents or the extended family, this ceremony was used to begin preparations for the wedding, and the future bride was traditionally not present during the event.
 The purpose of marriage at the time was mainly to create an alliance between families within the community, so the lễ dạm ngõ is meant for both families to begin preparations for the said alliance that will occur.
 Unlike many events that will occur during the actual wedding, the proposal is very informal; only immediate family members (mostly the parents) are involved and arrangements were done over drinks and food; the groom's family traditionally will provide the wine, sweets, betel leaves and areca nuts as a symbol of their agreement.
 The families will use this time to also discuss the dowry and other conditions that need to be addressed.
 The wedding (and possibly the engagement) date will be chosen during the proposal.
-This is typically decided by a Buddhist monk, Spiritual leader, or fortune teller due to the spiritual nature of the occasion, and the date is based on the couple's horoscopes; because of this, the proposal may last for a few days to finalize plans and dates.
+This is typically decided by a Buddhist monk, Spiritual leader, or fortune teller due to the spiritual nature of the occasion, and the date is based on the couple's horoscopes; because of this, the proposal may last for a few days to finalise plans and dates.

 An engagement ceremony, called the Đám Hỏi, usually occurs half a year or so before the wedding.
 The engagement ceremony serves as an announcement to the rest of the community that a wedding will take place soon and marks the day that the future bride is now the fiancée of the future groom.

 Gifts are exchanged in a similar manner for both the engagement and the wedding ceremony.